 Through marketing automation, you can set up an opt-in form and strategically place them within your site pages where people can see them to increase the chances of sign-up.
 You can then store your list of subscribers so you can send them emails on your next campaigns.

-More importantly, you can track down how your campaign has fared based on metrics such as the number of subscribers who opened your email, clicked on a link in the email, and so on.
+But more importantly, you should build an email list so you can track down how your campaign has fared based on metrics such as the number of subscribers who opened your email, clicked on a link in the email, and so on.
 By building your list and nurture it using marketing automation, you can turn leads into customers and increase your sales.